-Welcome to the American Academy for Girls, Early Childhood Education (ECE) Department.
-It is our pleasure to have your daughter(s) in our school.
+Welcome to the American Academy for Girls, Early Childhood Education (ECE) Department.It is our pleasure to have your daughter(s) in our school.
 We appreciate your patience and flexibility during this upcoming school year.
-The school uniform for Pre-K thru KG-2 will be free (1 school and 1 PE uniform).
+The Pre-K thru KG-2 will receive one free school uniform and one free PE uniform.

-The KG-1 and KG-2 will be start on Monday, September 5th it will be totally traditional with the ECE students coming daily.
-The Pre-K students will start, Tuesday, September 6^{th} , however they will come for two hours a day on September $6^{th} - 8^{th}$, so they can get adjusted.
-Their times will be 8:00 - 10:00 am on the three day.
+The KG-1 and KG-2 will start on Monday, September 4th from 7:25 - 12:30 daily.
+The Pre-K students will start Tuesday, September 5th, however they will come for two hours a day on September 5th -7th, so they can get adjusted.
+Their times will be 7:25 - 9:30 am on the three days.